Uruguay

 Grant Period

-Uruguay's academic calendar is different from the United States, and their seasons are opposite.
-Grants run from March to December 2025.
-Candidates are strongly encouraged to plan their grant projects for the academic year, since universities are closed during the months of December, January and February for the summer break and therefore, little academic work can be accomplished.
-The grant period starts with an orientation organized by the Fulbright Commission in mid-March.
-Attendance at the orientation is required.
+Uruguay’s academic calendar differs from that of the United States, and the seasons are reversed.
+Grants run from March to December 2028.
+Candidates are strongly encouraged to plan their projects according to the Uruguayan academic year, as universities close for summer break in December, January, and February, making academic work difficult during this period.

 Orientation